This module will provide concepts and tools to enable users to:

 One recognized team coaching methodology, established by Team Coaching International (“TCI”), suggests that a high performing team results from two measurable dimensions: 1) Productivity, which refers to the “business” side of things, such as accountability, alignment, goals and strategies, etc.; and 2) Positivity, which refers to the “people” side, such as trust, camaraderie, respect, conflict interactions, and other elements of relationships among people in organizations.
 (Many of the CTF ten core competencies fall within the Positivity side of this model.)
 Experience with the TCI model shows that teams which focus on both dimensions--productivity and positivity--perform the most effectively.

-This is the elusive factor for many teams and is not always considered in the social/political team building realm.
+This is the elusive factor for many teams and groups and is not always considered in the social/political team building realm.
 What does it mean to be high performing?
 To be able to work with volunteers, organizers, staff and others as a cohesive, functional, and effective team.
 In one way or another, is important.

 Two examples of measuring team performance are included here.
 Both are trusted by a large number of conflict coaches, and both use actionable results in the form of measured system variables.
 One is the Team Coaching International Model that focuses on overall team performance rating fourteen individual competencies, and the other is The Conflict Climate Inventory which focuses on team communication and conflict and measures sixteen dimensions of team performance.
 Team coaches use these types of measurements to start conversations with teams and to develop strategies to deliver approaches for change.